Candace Wannamaker

 Washington College seeks to promote a safe and secure environment where the rights and dignity of all community members are respected.
 New and initiated chapter members are provided with relevant hazing information and educational resources to eliminate its practice.

 A Legacy is a Potential New Member (PNM) who has a parent, grandparent, or sibling who is/was a member of that fraternal organization while in college.
-Legacies may be given special consideration by the chapters that their family member(s) are affiliated with, but they are never guaranteed membership in that particular organization.
+In 2021 it was decided that legacies will no longer be given special consideration by the chapters that their family member(s) are affiliated with.
 At Washington College we reaffirm the statement that legacies are not given automatic invitations to become members.
 We suggest every person in recruitment have an open mind toward all of our fraternal organizations.

 Each potential new member is considered on an individual basis; legacies are no more obligated to join a particular sorority than the sorority is obligated to pledge her.
 The potential new member and the sorority are looking for happiness and compatibility, not a family connection to the group.
 You will also be able to indicate your legacy status when you register.